-Component Description regid.2009-06.com().swidtag The software ID tag file for use with software asset management tools. backofficeofflinesynctool.batserverofflinesynctool.bat (Optional) The set of tools allowing the license server to perform offline synchronization to the back office.
+Component Description producer-settings.xml The configuration file, generated by the producer, that defines policies for license server operations.
+Some of these settings can be overridden using the FlexNet License Server Administrator command-line tool or the FlexNet License Server Manager. flexnetls.settings The local settings file containing information needed to run the license server in your local environment.
+Any of these settings are editable. local-configuration.yaml A file containing optional local settings. flexnetlsw.exe flexnetlsw.xml pre-install.vbs Set-Permission.ps1 Remove-Permission.ps1 Files used to run the license server as a Windows service.
+Truststore file provided by producer (optional) Optional file containing root and intermediate certificates used to validate an HTTPS connection to FlexNet Operations.
+If the producer is using the Revenera-hosted version of FlexNet Operations, no truststore file is required.
+If the producer is using the "on-premises" version of FlexNet Operations and the server certificate has been signed by an unknown (private) certificate authority, then the truststore file is required. regid.2009-06.com().swidtag The software ID tag file for use with software asset management tools. backofficeofflinesynctool.bat serverofflinesynctool.bat (Optional) The set of tools allowing the license server to perform offline synchronization to the back office.
 The software producer determines whether to provide these tools.
-The tools also require the flxPublicTools.jar, EccpressoAll.jar, and commons-codec-1.9.jar files. flexnetlsadmin.bat flexnetlsadmin.jar (Optional) Files used to run the FlexNet License Server Administrator command-line tool.
+The tools also require the flxPublicTools.jar, EccpressoAll.jar, and commons-codec-1.9.jar files. flexnetlsadmin.batflexnetlsadmin.jar (Optional) Files used to run the FlexNet License Server Administrator command-line tool.
 The software producer determines whether to provide this tool.